Augustów Canal: Rebirth and destruction (1920–1945)

 The First World War and the Polish-Soviet War caused some damage to the canal, but it was rebuilt by the Second Polish Republic during the early 1920s.
 Between the World Wars, the canal became a tourist attraction for the first time.
 It was a picturesque tourist route providing excellent sporting opportunities for canoeists, sailors and boaters.
 World War II saw the destruction of a number of locks and weirs of the canal.
-During the Second World War, German troops blew up three locks, about a dozen bridges and eight weir.
+During the Second World War, German troops blew up three locks, about a dozen bridges and eight weirs.
 After World War II the Polish part of the canal has been restored.

 Division and reconstruction (1950–2005)

 The post-war redrawing of the eastern Polish border, see Curzon Line had a significant impact upon the canal.
 The Border Agreement between Poland and the USSR of 16 August 1945 drew a segment of the Polish-Belorussian SSR border along the axis of the Kurzyniec Lock and further along the axis of the canal for an additional 3.5 km.
 During the 1950s the People's Republic of Poland rebuilt the canal from the start on the Bezbra to Tartak Lock the remaining portion in Poland was left inactive after the damage incurred from World War II.
 The USSR performed no repairs on the portion of the canal within the Belorussian SSR.
-The Belorussian part of the canal since the partition has become a unique ecosystem, in 1970 the Sapotskinsky Biological Reserve was created to help preserve the area.
+The Belarusian part of the canal since the partition has become a unique ecosystem, in 1970 the Sapotskinsky Biological Reserve was created to help preserve the area.

-According to the decision of the Polish Minister of Culture and the Arts from 21 December 1968 the Augustów Canal on the section from Augustów to the state border with the infrastructure: locks, dams, bridges, housing banks, building maintenance services, environment, landscape and plant was declared a monument of technology Class I. Then, on 9 Feb 1979, the Voivode's decision Suwalki Augustów Canal for its entire length was entered in the register of monuments.
+According to the decision of the Polish Minister of Culture and the Arts from 21 December 1968 the Augustów Canal on the section from Augustów to the state border with the infrastructure—locks, dams, bridges, housing banks, building maintenance services, environment, landscape and plant—was declared a monument of technology Class I. Then, on 9 Feb 1979, by the Voivode's decision the entire length of the Suwalki Augustów Canal was entered in the register of monuments.

 Treasured status (2005 – present)

 On 8 June 2005, based on Council of Ministers Resolution No. 125/2005 of 22 May 2005 concluded the "Agreement between the Government of the Polish Republic and the Government of the Republic of Belarus on the reconstruction of the Augustów Canal section of the border."
-The aim of the project was to restore the canal to operable condition for tourists, provide rational water management in the Black Hańcza river valley and restore the natural ecosystem of the waterway.
+The aim of the project was to restore the canal to operable condition for tourists, provide rational water management in the Czarna Hańcza river valley and restore the natural ecosystem of the waterway.
 Another event is the recognition of the Augustów Canal as a Monument of History — Regulation of the Polish President of 15 April 2007 (Dz.
 U. Nr 86 poz.
 572).
 The canal is currently a conservation protection zone proposed by Poland and Belarus for inscription onto the World Heritage List of UNESCO.